IKIM-Essen/ClusterDocs/docs/reference/storage-transfer.md

 > staging, and [Class 11](../course/class-11-biomedical-data-privacy.md) covers
 > the biomedical-data admission decision.

+> **Need to give someone access?** Use [How to share data safely](data-sharing.md)
+> to choose project-group access, a bounded handoff, or an approved external
+> sharing route before selecting a transfer command.

 ## Storage decision table

 | Purpose | Location or service | Rule |